 - Disclosure for Electronic Fund Transfers

 a.
-The use of the OneCard is subject to all terms and conditions and rules and regulations contained in the various Towson University meal plan contracts, the OneCard Policy and the Retail and Dining Point Account Terms and Conditions.
+The use of the OneCard is subject to all terms and conditions and rules and regulations contained in the various Towson University meal plan contracts, the OneCard Policy and the Dining and Doc Dollar Account Terms and Conditions.

 b.
 Balances given by OneCard readers may not reflect outstanding manual or off-line account activity.